 - Consume prebiotic foods that selectively stimulate the growth of beneficial bacteria already inhabiting the gut.
 These include onions, jerusalem artichoke, and fruits and vegetables high in soluble fiber (sweet potatoes, brussels sprouts, asparagus, turnips, mango, avocados, strawberries, apricots).

 - If you’re suffering from a chronic health problem, consider adding a supplemental probiotic and prebiotic.
-There are many considerations that determine which probiotic is optimal for a given health condition, but soil-based organisms are almost always effective and well-tolerated.
+Many considerations determine which probiotic is optimal for a given health condition, but soil-based organisms are almost always effective and well-tolerated.
 I suggest the Daily Synbiotic from Seed, which you can purchase here.
 For prebiotics, I suggest a mix of arabinogalactan, beta-glucan, inulin, and oligofructose.
 My favorite product is Prebiogen.
 (Note: prebiotics are FODMAPs, which may cause difficulty for those with digestive problems.
 Start with a very small amount and increase slowly.)